vovchikzd/bl-compiler/README.md

-# bl-language compiler
+# bl language compiler
-bl-language is a toy language from my head to learn how to make compilers
+bl is a toy language from my head to learn how to make compilers

 ## Several desired goals
 - [ ] lex source into tokens